-All prices listed are per person.
-Standard = Category C double cabin (Main deck), Superior = Category B (Shelter deck) and Suite = Category A (Bridge Deck including champagne, fruit & bathrobe).
+All prices listed are per person, twin share, based on Superior = Category B (Shelter deck).
+Upgrades possible to the Suite = Category A (Bridge Deck including champagne, fruit & bathrobe).

 The cabins are elegant but small.
 The cabins are fitted with bunk beds and are about the same size as a sleeping compartment on a train.
 As the berths vary in length, we ask that you tell us ahead of time if you are above medium height.
 The cabins are fitted with a washbasin with hot and cold water.
 There are showers on all decks, and toilets on all.
 Please consult the deck plan to arrange for a cabin that suit your needs - either close to the facilities or at a distance.

 None of the cabins have private facilities.
 There is one cabin with a Queen bed - please check with us to see if this is available.

 This trip can be done as a 6 day journey, following the same route, however, the ships stay docked throughout the evening.